The project will be presented in two languages English and German.

 DIS-TANZEN-SOLO RESEARCH PROJECT

-Paolo Fossa; creator and leader of the Invisible Wire project, contemporary dance and improvisation teacher for various theatres, dance companies and universities.
+Paolo Fossa; creator and leader of the Dis-Tanzen2021 project, contemporary dance and improvisation teacher for various theatres, dance companies and universities.

 Hannah Seeliger-Braun; project assistant

 Hannahn Seeliger-Braun trained as a professional dancer and dance teacher at DansArt, graduating in 2020.
 In the same year, she decided to continue her studies and deepen her knowledge of the body by enrolling in a dual degree programme as a state-certified physiotherapist.

 Seeliger-Braun also danced for the academy company DansArt Tanznetwork for a year.
 She currently teaches in various dance schools and centres.
 In addition to her academic training, she studies contact improvisation, yoga and Pilates, which she also integrates into her teaching.